-- There might be a time when you are standing in line at a grocery store and someone will strike up a conversation.
-If they ask what you do and they seem interested, ask if they would like to join your email list to learn more.
+- There might be a time when you are standing in line at a grocery store, and someone will strike up a conversation.
+If they ask what you do and seem interested, ask if they would like to join your email list.
 You never know who will be your next collector.

 Do you have an elevator pitch?

 What is an elevator pitch?

 An elevator pitch is a brief, persuasive speech that you use to spark interest in what your organization does.
 You can also use them to create interest in a project, idea, or product – or in yourself.
 A good elevator pitch should last no longer than a short elevator ride of 20 to 30 seconds, hence the name.
 (Source: MindTools)